 When you are buying a kick scooter for a beginner, you should follow the following tips so that the kick scooter ride is not hard:

 - Pick the right number of wheels as per the age of your child.

 - Right size kick scooter for your child.

 As a beginner, you should follow a few guidelines before and after buying your first kick scooter.
 If you follow these tips, riding a kick scooter will not be that hard.
 Let’s kick off the list.

 If it is your first kick scooter, make sure you check product reviews and look for the following things in your new scooter:

 Large wheels are faster and small wheels are easily maneuverable.

 Bearings are easy to replace but you should avoid the cheap stuff/

 It should match the size of your both feet placed together on the deck and some “convenience space.”

-New riders should consider of hand brakes.
+New riders should consider kick scooter hand brakes.
 It is makes scootering a lot easier.